VET420 Writing the PhD thesis

 The thesis must be an independent scientific work that meets international standards and be of high academic quality in terms of the formulation of research questions, the specification of concepts, the methodological, theoretical and empirical basis, documentation, the use of literature and the form of presentation.

-The thesis should contain an introductory chapter ("Kappe") which summarises and compares the research questions and conclusions presented in the shorter works in an overall perspective, and which also documents the coherence of the thesis.
+The thesis should contain an introductory chapter ("Kappe") which summarises and compares the research questions and conclusions presented in the articles in a holistic perspective, and which also documents the coherence of the thesis.
 The PhD candidate must be the sole author of the introductory chapter.

 If the article is published in a subscription journal, you should include the post-print version (accepted version after peer-review, before the publisher's pdf version is made) in the thesis.
 If the work is published in a Gold Open Access journal or purchased from the publisher (Hybrid Open Access), you can include the publisher's PDF version in the thesis.
 Read more about the definition of post-print, publishing permit, etc. and about Gold Open Access or Hybrid Open Access.